The Bankrate promise

 What triggers the acceleration clause?

-Acceleration clauses can be written differently, but there are a few common triggers:
+Acceleration clauses can be written differently, but there are a few common contingencies they usually delineate:

 - Missed mortgage payments – It typically takes two or three missed payments for an acceleration clause to come into effect, but review your contract.
-Sometimes a single missed payment is cause for full repayment.
+Sometimes a single missed payment can invoke the clause, letting the lender demand full repayment.

-- Cancelation of homeowners insurance – If you cancel your homeowners insurance or fail to maintain sufficient coverage, this could trigger the acceleration clause in your contract.
+- Cancelation of homeowners insurance – Stopping your homeowners insurance policy, letting it lapse, or failing to maintain sufficient coverage can all be grounds.

-- Failure to pay property taxes – Because failing to pay property taxes allows the government to place a lien on your home, it is often included in the acceleration clause.
+- Failure to pay property taxes – Getting in arrears or disregarding property taxes allows the state or municipality to place a lien on your home.
+Lenders don’t like that, since they’d come in second at repayment time if the house were seized and sold.

-- Bankruptcy – Filing for bankruptcy can trigger the acceleration clause to ensure your lender is able to recoup its losses.
+- Bankruptcy – Filing for bankruptcy can trigger the acceleration clause, as it makes the lender nervous about your ability to make your monthly payments.

-If one of these events happens, your lender will send you an acceleration letter with a due date.
+If one of these events happens, your lender will send you an acceleration letter, invoking the clause and setting a due date to settle the mortgage.
 You’ll either need to negotiate with your lender or pay the remainder of your loan in full.
 If not, your lender can choose to move forward with foreclosure.

 Options after a mortgage acceleration

-Receiving the acceleration letter isn’t the end — you’ll still be able to negotiate and work with your mortgage lender toward potential solutions, such as:
+Even if you do trigger the clause and receive the acceleration letter, it isn’t the end — you’ll still be able to negotiate and work with your mortgage lender toward potential solutions, such as:

 Forbearance temporarily pauses your mortgage payments when you’re struggling financially.
-This can help you stay afloat during setbacks, and since those payments are still reported as on-time to the credit bureaus, your credit should stay intact should you need to refinance later on.
+This can help you stay afloat during setbacks, and since those payments are still reported as on-time to the credit bureaus, your credit should stay intact until your situation improves or should you need to refinance later on.

 With forbearance, however, you can generally suspend only a limited number of payments.
 You’ll also still owe interest on the months you missed, which will make your mortgage more expensive in the long run.
 To see if you qualify for forbearance, contact your lender as early on as you can.